syvita/standards/README.md

 # Standards

 This is the org-wide repository that contains the labs3 standards.
 These are standards mainly regarding code style for organisation projects.
+They are not enforced, only recommendended.

 ## Naming